im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 ## Transforming JSON Variables into regular variables

 By default, when you use subforms, the variables of the subform are indexed inside a single JSON variable.
 This is the most efficient way to store a variable but it's not very helpful when you are searching for data.

-When the form contains subforms, the variables are stored in ES this way:
+We will create a new Process (`aProcess`) with a task referncing a form with a subform.
+The following JSON shows how the variables are stored in ES:

 ```json
 {